muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1388
 * Same as 1387 but with DB = True.
 * Using build.
-Was pretty slow wotherwise.
+Was pretty slow otherwise.
 I am bored.
 * Terminated due to config problem.

 ## 1389